Explore the Possibilities of AI with the Experts

 3] There is enormous potential for machine learning to help with many important societal issues - Jeff Dean

-Jeff Dean, Senior Fellow and SVP of Google Research and Health, insists on the possibilities of using AI for a social cause.
-He believes that AI has tremendous potential when it comes to helping mankind deal with major social issues that are a challenge for us today.
+Jeff Dean, Senior Fellow and SVP of Google Research and Health, insists on the possibilities of using Artificial Intelligence for a social cause.
+He believes that AI technology has tremendous potential when it comes to helping mankind deal with major social issues that are a challenge for us today.
 Flood forecasting, wildlife conservation, biodiversity research, plant health and agriculture, are just a few areas where AI can make a difference.

 Dean writes in his blog, "The goal of Google Research is to work on long-term, ambitious problems, with an emphasis on solving ones that will dramatically help people throughout their daily lives.
 In pursuit of that goal in 2019, we made advances in a broad set of fundamental research areas, applied our research to new and emerging areas such as healthcare and robotics, open sourced a wide variety of code and continued collaborations with Google product teams to build tools and services that are dramatically more helpful for our users."